ChristosT/dummy-guide/doc/source/filteringData.rst

   VolumeOfCell * inputs[0].FieldData['MaterialData'][time_index]

-\begin{didyouknow}
+.. admonition:: **Did you know?**
+  :class: tip

   Under the cover, the  ``Python Calculator`` :index:`\ <Python Calculator>`\  uses NumPy.
 All arrays in the expression are compatible with NumPy arrays and can be used where NumPy arrays can be used.
 For more information on what you can do with these arrays, consult with the NumPy references:cite:`numpy`.
-\end{didyouknow}

 Functions
 ---------